 Footprints in the mud are visible headed into the forested interior of this land.
-It is easy to track them, although a 12 INT (INVESTIGATION) check identifies that the footprints hauled heavy cargo and forth to the boat and another location into the forest.
+It is easy to track them, although a ranger or outdoorsman-type PC identifies that the footprints hauled heavy cargo and forth to the boat and another location into the forest.